4qlaa7/Graphical-Solution/README.md

 Before running the code install pulp Library using:
   *!pip install pulp*

-After installing the pulp and rinning the code you will get the graphical solution for the constraints
+After installing the pulp and running the code you will get the graphical solution for the constraints